AntsInMyEy3sJohnson/hazeltest/README.md

 A bonus treat of the load configurations is that they are -- as you've seen by now -- simple Yaml files, so you can easily put them into version control.
 Thus, the next time you need to assert the same fitness level, you can simply apply those same load configs again and take measurements of cluster performance across different Hazelcast versions and/or Hazelcast configurations.
 Your load tests, therefore, become a lot more repeatable and considerably more convenient to run, saving you valuable time and nerves.

 ### Queue Runners
 Although maps are by far the most often-used data structures in Hazelcast, they aren't optimal for messaging use cases.
-For these use cases, therefore, Hazelcast provides more tailor-made data structures, such as queues.
+For these use cases, therefore, Hazelcast provides specialized data structures, such as queues.

-Queues being less-often used than maps, Hazeltest's support for load-testing them isn't as developed as the means for load-testing maps, but still, at the time of this writing, there are two Runners at your disposal to load-test queues with.
+Queues being less-often used than maps, Hazeltest's support for load-testing them isn't as fleshed out as the means for load-testing maps, but still, at the time of this writing, there are two Runners at your disposal to load-test queues with.

-As you'll see below, both Queue Runners come with one actor to offer items and one actor to poll them, which are configurable individually in terms of their operation speed.
+As you'll see below, both Queue Runners come with one actor to offer items and one actor to poll them, which are configurable individually in terms of the pace they operate with.
 Thus, it's easily possible to simulate a scenario in which queues reach their maximum capacity because the polling actor is too slow.
 Those offering and polling actors also act as the equivalent of the Test Loops on the Map Runners' side, so explicit Test Loops -- in the sense of a component named for distinction from other such components, and pluggable to switch between different Test Loops, hence different behaviors -- are not required in the case of Queue Runners (not in their current iteration, anyway).

 Because Queue Runners are their own actors in Hazeltest, they can act independently of other actors, such as Map Runners.
 Therefore, you can address both queue- and map-related testing use cases with a single Hazeltest instance (or one batch of Hazeltest instances).